Nefomemes/battlelog.js/tutorials/Interacting with the Battlelog API yourself.md

+Wanna make your own BattlelogJS?
+Or perhaps there is no Battlelog wrapper in your preferred programming language?
+We gotchu fam.
+Here we will teach you how to interact with the Battlelog API yourself.

 ## How the API works
 Alright, so basically it works like this, The API endpoints works parallel with the HTML pages we normaly see.
 So we need to add something to make the server return JSON output.